axemonk/Excel-formula/README.txt

 Made by Alco#0424 and [Q4]Fry#2960
 https://github.com/axemonk/Excel-formula

-A HUGE thank-you to [Q4]Fry#2960 for his collaboration.
+A HUGE thank you to [Q4]Fry#2960 for his collaboration.